Damon Hill: Other racing

 Hill has raced both cars and motorcycles at the Goodwood Festival of Speed.

-In 2002, he took part in a Minardi 2-seater F1 car race at Donington Park with Bev Turner as his passenger, he finished 3rd.

-In 2005, he tested the new GP2 Series car.
+In 2005, Hill tested the new GP2 Series car.
 He drove the 600 bhp Grand Prix Masters single seater racing vehicle for a test run around the Silverstone Circuit in mid-2006.
 He had discussions to join the series limited to retired Formula One drivers who were aged 45 or over but these talks did not materialise in a drive.
+In June 2006, Hill tested Bernd Schneider's Mercedes DTM car at Brands Hatch.

-Hill served as the driver representative on the stewards' panel at the 2010 Monaco Grand Prix which decided to penalize Hill's former rival Michael Schumacher for overtaking under yellow flag conditions.
+Hill served as the driver representative on the stewards' panel at the 2010 Monaco Grand Prix which decided to penalise Hill's former rival Michael Schumacher for overtaking under yellow flag conditions.
 The decision led to Hill receiving hate mail.

 Between 18 and 19 May 2012, Hill, along with former British F3 Mark Blundell, Perry McCarthy, Martin Donnelly and Julian Bailey (collectively nicknamed "The Rat Pack" back in the day) participated in the first round of the VW Scirocco R-Cup at Brands Hatch to raise funds for the Halow Charity.
 Hill completed seven laps of the circuit before retiring.
 On 7 October 2012, Hill drove his father's BRM in celebration of the 50th anniversary of having won the 1962 F1 World Championship.
 In June 2018, Hill became the President of the Brooklands Trust Members who are the support group for Brooklands Museum.

 Hill published his autobiography, Watching the Wheels, in 2016, in which he revealed he had suffered with depression.